 Are any infant car seats escape-proof?

-Kids are inventive little creatures who will brainstorm their way out of anything, especially the “naughty corner”.
-Our Geeks have found that little Geeks who figure out how to escape from infant car seat will quickly engineer their escape from another.
+Kids are inventive little creatures who will brainstorm their way out of anything, especially the “naughty corner.”
 The only solution: conditioning.

-Try this method: bring the car seat into your home and let your child roleplay as the parent by buckling their favorite action figure, doll or plushie into the car seat.
-This play communicates the best way for your miniature Houdini to behave next time they’re travelling in the car.
+Try this method: Bring the car seat into your home and let your child roleplay as the parent by buckling their favorite action figure, doll, or plushie into the car seat.
+This play communicates the best way for your miniature Houdini to behave next time they’re traveling in the car.

 Or, you could schedule your trip with enough time to accommodate a few stops along the way.
 Every time your child manages to unbuckle and scramble from safety, come to a stop and explain that you won’t be budging another inch until he or she returns to the car seat.

-Alternatively, you could create a reward structure (offering up extra TV time or a special treat) which entices your little one to stay still, safe and buckled up.
+Alternatively, you could create a reward structure (offering up extra TV time or a special treat) to entice your little one to stay still, safe, and buckled up.
 Another escape?
 Your child forfeits the reward.

 Are car seat-stroller combinations safe?

 Infant car seats are often designed to attach to specialized strollers to create a simple carrier and pram travel solution.
 These combinations are rigorously tested and adhere to both company and federal safety standards to ensure the wellbeing of your child.

 All the infant car seats listed here can be combined with strollers for your convenience.